theacodes/conducthotline.com/hotline/pages/content/about.md

 [Thea Flowers](https://thea.codes) (me).
 I offer this as a free service to any events that want to use it.
 It's not expensive, but it's also not free, either.
 If you want you can [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=E9R6P8RVSRHSS&currency_code=USD&source=url).

+We also receive some credits courtesy of the Nexmo Developer Relations team (thanks, Nexmo!)

 ## Privacy?
 Legal?